-The copyright law of the United States (Title 17, U.S. Code) governs the making of photocopies or other reproductions of copyrighted material.
-One of the specified conditions of this law is that the photocopy or reproduction is not to be "used for any purpose other than private study, scholarship, or research."
+Copyright Law of the United States (U.S. Code Title 17) governs the making of photocopies or other reproductions of copyrighted material.
+One of the specified conditions of this law is that the photocopy or reproduction is not to be, "used for any purpose other than private study, scholarship, or research."
 FAU library users must comply with the copyright law.

-The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
+Copyright Law of the United States (U.S. Code, Title 17) governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
-One of these specified conditions is that the photocopy or reproduction is not to be "used for any purpose other than private study, scholarship, or research."
+One of these specified conditions is that the photocopy or reproduction is not to be, "used for any purpose other than private study, scholarship, or research."
 If a user makes a request for, or later uses, a photocopy or reproduction in excess of " fair use," that user may be liable for copyright infringement.

 Titles in our collection are not cleared for audio or video duplication without the written consent of the copyright holder.

-Questions regarding public service policies should be directed to Dawn Smith, Assistant Dean, Public Services.
+Questions regarding Public Service policies should be directed to Access Services.

-Materials in the collections are to be used for private study, scholarship, or research in accord with the copyright law of the United States (Title 17, United States Code).
+Materials in the Libraries' collections are to be used for private study, scholarship, or research in accord with the copyright law of the United States (United States Code Title 17).
 FAU Libraries adhere to all conditions specified in the law when providing reproductions of copyrighted material.
 Any subsequent use of a reproduction in excess of "fair use," may result in the user’s liability for copyright infringement.
-To help determine rights, please consult the ALA Office for Information Technology Digital Copyright Slider or the Section 108 of the U.S. Copyright Code Spinner.

 When using electronic copies or images, please keep in mind that copyright law applies.
 Permission from the Special Collections Department is required when downloading, printing, reproducing or copying items from our digital collections.
 It is the responsibility of the researcher to obtain copyright permission from the rights holder when copying material in excess of fair use.
 Restriction in the copying of materials may be imposed if the researcher does not have written permission from the rights holder.